 Since returning to the church more than 30 years ago, I have served in many capacities and learned as much as I could of the Bible and church/Christian history.
 What we found at Saint James is a place where many of those experiences would find a welcoming home.
 At Saint James I am honored to serve with my fellow vergers and Eucharistic ministers; I also enjoy working on Bible study forums and our Men’s Spirituality Group.
 As a verger, we work with all the groups that make our liturgies beautiful.
 As Eucharistic Ministers, we interact directly with our parishioners as we offer the blood of Christ.
 As anyone who serves in these ways will tell you – it is a very wonderful and highly recommended experience.

 I was taught that ‘liturgy’ translates as ‘the work of the people’.
 We have found that to be taken very seriously at Saint James.
 It is that level of participation and community that is what deepens our lives as Christians.
 The variety of experience available here is remarkable, and for me it is a call to greater service.

-I enjoy co-leading Wednesday Evening Prayer at Saint James and Wednesday Morning Prayer at St. Luke’s in Mount Joy.
-I serve as a Eucharistic Visitor at Saint James and Eucharistic Minister at Saint James and St. Luke’s.
-Over the years, I have facilitated a variety of half-day, full-day, and multi-day silent retreats for various groups in the United States and the Diocese of Manchester in the United Kingdom.
+I enjoy leading Wednesday Evening Prayer at Saint James and Wednesday Morning Prayer at St Luke’s in Mount Joy.
+I serve as a Eucharistic Visitor at Saint James and Eucharistic Minister at Saint James and St Luke’s.
+Over the years, I have facilitated a variety of half-day, full-day and multi-day silent retreats for various groups in the Lancaster area and in the Diocese of Manchester in the United Kingdom.